 434 m gain | 6.4 km return | 2.5-3 hour return

 Woolshed Creek hut via Miner’s track is an awesome beginner friendly and family hike.
 Although this goes down into the valley to the hut it can easily be done in a day.
 The track gradually climbs through beech forest following Woolshed creek.
-The path is well-formed and goes through what used to be the Blackburn mining site.
+The track is well-formed and goes through what used to be the Blackburn mining site.
 Remnants from the mining days can be found on the track including a mine entrance.

 How to get there